mykhailo-hunko/TestApp/README.md

 Welcome to the Movie Test Android App!
 This app shows a list of movies and support error-handling.
 Also it stores data in database and database is the source of truth.

+I would be happy to write UI part on Сompose, but in the requirements was mentioned RecyclerView

 ## Features

 - **Clean Architecture**: The app divided on 3 layers - presentation, data and domain.
 It's divided for a few modules(each for layer and one main).
 But for bigger projects it can be better to divide modules as features and make in pluggable.